rakesh-vuppula/Notes/Rakesh_InterviewQuestions.md

-1. what is encapsulation ? what is abstraction ?
+**1. what is encapsulation ? what is abstraction ?**
+***Abstraction*** is the method of hiding the unwanted information.In abstraction, problems are solved at the design or interface level.
+***Encapsulation*** is a method to hide the data in a single entity or unit along with a method to protect information from outside.
+In encapsulation, problems are solved at the implementation level.
+It can be implemented using by access modifier i.e. private, protected and public.
-2. What happens if I return Unique pointer?
+**2. What happens if I return Unique pointer?**
+If a function returns a std::unique_ptr<> , that means the caller takes ownership of the returned object.
+Usage of std::move() while returning an object is only needed if the return type of the function differs from the type of the local variable. std::unique_ptr doesnt have copy constructor.

-3. auto_ptr vs shared_ptr?
+**3. auto_ptr vs shared_ptr?**
-4. what will happen if shared_ptr is created using raw pointer and later deleted?
+**4. what will happen if shared_ptr is created using raw pointer and later deleted?**
+Crashes if both the shared pointer & raw pointer are destroyed.
+Raw pointer should never be deleted explicitly.
+Or custom deletor can be used in shared_ptr to avoid double deallocation.
 5. difference between static_cast and Implicit conversion () ?
 6. A -> B&C -> D Dimond problem? what will be the order of construction of classes?
 7. map, un ordered map and multimap? time complexity?